wasp-lang/open-saas/docs/src/content/docs/start/getting-started.md

 ```

 ### Start your app
-In a new terminal window, run:
+In a new terminal window/tab, run:
 ```sh
 wasp start
 ```